-Here is when and how to use “To Whom It May Concern,” as well as a few examples of alternative salutations to use when writing letters.
+Here is when and how to use “To Whom It May Concern,” as well as examples of alternative salutations to use when writing letters.

-Ideally, you will try to learn the name of the specific person to whom you are writing.
-For example, if you are writing a cover letter for a job application, and do not know the name of the employer or hiring manager, do your best to find out.
+Ideally, you will try to ascertain the name of the specific person to whom you are writing.
+For example, if you are writing a cover letter for a job application and do not know the name of the employer or hiring manager, do your best to find out.

 You can look on the company website for the name of the person in the position you are trying to contact (you can often find this in the “About Us,” “Staff,” or “Contact Us” sections).
 If you cannot find the name on the website, try to find the right person on LinkedIn, or ask a friend or colleague if he or she knows the person’s name.

-If you take all of these steps, and still do not know the name of the person you are contacting, you can use “To Whom It May Concern.”
+If you take all of these steps and still do not know the name of the person you are contacting, you can use “To Whom It May Concern” or an alternative generic greeting.

 When to Use “To Whom It May Concern”

 When should you use the term?
-It can be used at the beginning of a letter, email, or other forms of communication when you are unsure of who exactly will be reading it.
+It can be used at the beginning of a letter, email, or other forms of communication when you are unsure of who will be reading it.

 This might happen at many points in your job search.
-For example, you might be sending a cover letter, letter of recommendation, or other job search material to someone whose name you do not know.
+For example, you might be sending a cover letter, letter of recommendation, or other job search materials to someone whose name you do not know.

 Capitalization and Spacing